Ahmed-Arafat10/Git/Git.md

 - Push your commits & Connect local master branch with remote master branch
 $ git push origin -u <master>
-> -u : stands for upstream {This will link local repo to remote one, then when you enter $ git pull it will understand that you want to pull changed from excatly that remote branch}
+> -u : stands for upstream {This will link local repo to remote one, then when you enter $ git pull it will understand that you want to pull changed from exactly that remote branch}

 - Clone remote repo to your machine